CouncilofLorien/counciloflorien.github.io/docs/cards/L/lord-of-the-carrock.md

 > Creature or Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _**Unique.**_ _Man._ Manifestation of Beorn.
-One strike.
-Detainment against hero companies.
-As a creature, may be played keyed to Anduin Vales, Woodland Realm, Western Mirkwood, Wold & Foothills, High Pass, or Redhorn Gate; or at sites in these regions.
-As a permanent-event, all influence attempts against Man factions are modified by -2.
+> > _**Unique.**_ _Man._ _Manifestation of Beorn._ One strike.
+Detainment against hero companies. <br>&ensp;As a creature, may be played keyed to Anduin Vales, Woodland Realm, Western Mirkwood, Wold & Foothills, High Pass, or Redhorn Gate; or at sites in these regions. <br>&ensp;As a permanent-event, all influence attempts against Man factions are modified by -2.
 Discard when any play deck is exhausted.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【 16/9 】</div>